+- Assignment written during the course.
+The first part of the examination is an answer to a

+question handed out at the start of the course.
+The maximum length of the assignment

+paper is 14,400 characters, including spaces.
+The size specifications include the cover,

+table of contents, bibliography, figures and other illustrations, but exclude any

+appendices.
+Assignments that fail to meet the size specifications will be refused

+assessment, and one examination attempt will be deemed to have been used up.
+The

-Form of examination The examination is in two parts: Assignment written during the course.
-The first part of the examination is an answer to a question handed out at the start of the course.
-The maximum length of the assignment paper is 14,400 characters, including spaces.
+assignment is submitted during the final course session.

+- 2. The second part of the examination is a 48-hour written assignment.
+The 48-hour assignment is submitted after the final course session.
+The maximum length of the 48-hour assignment is 14,400 characters, including spaces.
 The size specifications include the cover, table of contents, bibliography, figures and other illustrations, but exclude any appendices.
 Assignments that fail to meet the size specifications will be refused assessment, and one examination attempt will be deemed to have been used up.

-The assignment is submitted during the final course session.
-The second part of the examination is a 48-hour written assignment.
-The 48-hour assignment is 14,400 characters, including spaces.
-The size specifications will be refused assessment, and one examination at the final course session.
-The second part of the examination is a 48-hour written assignment.
-The 48-hour assignment is 14,400 characters, including spaces.
-The size specifications include the cover, table of contents, bibliography, figures and other illustrations, but exclude any appendices.
-Assignments that fail to meet the size specifications will be refused assessment, and one examination attempt will be deemed to have been used up.
-Form of re- examination Re-examination: The student must submit the first assignment within two weeks of the conclusion of the course.
+The assignments will be refused examination if one or both of them exceed the maximum size.
+A single overall grade is awarded.
+The two assignments have equal weight in the assessment.
+Failure to submit the first assignment on time will result in the student not being allowed to take the 48-hour examination, and one examination attempt will be deemed to have been used up.

+Form of reexamination

+Re-examination: The student must submit the first assignment within two weeks of the conclusion of the course.
 Previous assignments cannot be reused, and new questions may be set.

-The second assignment in the examination is a 48-hour written assignment, and is taken in examination period.
+The second assignment in the examination is a 48-hour written assignment, and is taken in the reexamination period.

 Re-examination otherwise has the same size requirements as the ordinary examination.

+Examination type

+Individual examination

+Assessment

+7-point grading scale

+Moderation

+None (i.e. course lecturer assesses)

+Evaluationand feedback forms

-Examination type Individual examination Assessment 7-point grading scale Moderation None (i.e. course lecturer assesses) Evaluation- and feedback forms Feedback on 48hrs exam and newspaper assignment in office hour and or/email.
+Feedback on 48hrs exam and newspaper assignment in office hour and or/email.
 Evaluation of course in final evaluation as well as concluding session.

-Responsible for the activity Laura Horn (lhorn@ruc.dk) teacher Mikkel Flohr (mflohrc@ruc.dk) Administration of exams ISE Studieadministration (ise-studieadministration@ruc.dk) STADS stamdata Sommerskolebelastning : 10 ECTSaktivitetskode : U40639prøveform : Skriftlig (ut)bedømmelse : 7-trinsskalacensur : Intern censur kursusgange:
+Responsible for the activity

+Laura Horn (lhorn@ruc.dk)

+teacher

+Mikkel Flohr (mflohrc@ruc.dk)

+Administration of exams

+ISE Studieadministration (ise-studieadministration@ruc.dk)

+STADS

+Sommerskole

+stamdata

+BELASTNING: 10 ECTS Aktivitetskode: U40639

+PROEVEFORM: Skriftlig (ut) BEDOEMFORM: 7-trinsskala CENSURFORM: intern censur

+Kursusgange: